What We Do

 SIBU’s mission is to rescue injured, orphaned, and displaced wild animals and provide them immediate medical care, rehabilitation, and eventual release into the wild.
 When the animals are determined to be strong, healthy and old enough to be re-integrated into the jungle they begin a step-down release program.
 Animals unlikely to survive in the wild receive a permanent enriching habitat for their life-term care.

 We are also educators and advocates who work cooperatively with other organizations to encourage respect for animals’ lives and preservation of their habitat.
 We rehabilitate animals with assistance from veterinary and wildlife specialists and work closely with Costa Rica’s electric company (ICE) to prevent electrocutions.

 Our vision is to provide a safe http://howmed.net/viagra-sildenafil-canadian/ environment surrounding the sanctuary by preserving large spaces and corridors for the animals to live in and flourish.

 Sometimes life’s direction chooses you.
 Founder and executive director, Vicki Coan, was presented with a life changing experience just 3 short months after moving to Costa Rica in the 1990’s, when a baby howler monkey was placed in her care.
 She named her Zoe.
-Fifteen years later, she has expanded from rehabilitating animals on her small screened in front porch to creating a 50 acre jungle preserve embracing SIBU Sanctuary.
+Twenty years later, she has expanded from rehabilitating animals on her small screened in front porch to creating a 50 acre jungle preserve embracing SIBU Sanctuary.